-Notwithstanding clause 7.1 above, the Employee will not be required to maintain as confidential any Confidential Information – and to the extent that such Confidential Information – (i) becomes or is generally known to the public and available for use by the public other than as a result of the Employee’s unauthorized acts or omissions in breach of this Agreement; or (ii) is required to be disclosed by judicial process, any Governmental Authority, or under any Law or other legal requirement, including any securities exchange on which the securities of the Company or any of the Company Affiliates are listed; and provided, further, that the Employee may disclose Confidential Information (iii) to the Employee’s counsel, accountants and agents on a need-to-know basis (provided that any such person shall be informed of the confidential nature of such information and directed not to disclose or make public such Confidential Information) and (iv) in any action, suit or proceeding between the Parties.
+Notwithstanding clause 6.1 above, Contractor will not be required to maintain as confidential any Confidential Information – and to the extent that such Confidential Information – (i) becomes or is generally known to the public and available for use by the public other than as a result of Contractor’s unauthorized acts or omissions in breach of this Agreement; or (ii) is required to be disclosed by judicial process, any Governmental Authority, or under any Law or other legal requirement, including any securities exchange on which the securities of the Company or any of the Company affiliates are listed; and provided, further, that Contractor may disclose Confidential Information (iii) to Contractor’s counsel, accountants and agents on a need-to-know basis (provided that any such person shall be informed of the confidential nature of such information and directed not to disclose or make public such Confidential Information) and (iv) in any action, suit or proceeding between the Parties.

-In the event that the Employee is requested or required to disclose any Confidential Information pursuant to point (ii) of clause 7.2 above, the Employee, to the extent not prohibited by such process, law or exchange, shall give the Company written notice of the Confidential Information to be so disclosed as far in advance of its disclosure as is reasonably practicable, shall cooperate with the Company in any efforts to protect the Confidential Information from disclosure (including efforts to secure a judicial order to such effect), and shall limit his/her disclosure of such Confidential Information to the minimum disclosure required by such process, law or exchange.
+In the event that Contractor is requested or required to disclose any Confidential Information pursuant to point (ii) of clause 6.2 above, Contractor, to the extent not prohibited by such process, law or exchange, shall give the Company written notice of the Confidential Information to be so disclosed as far in advance of its disclosure as is reasonably practicable, shall cooperate with the Company in any efforts to protect the Confidential Information from disclosure (including efforts to secure a judicial order to such effect), and shall limit his disclosure of such Confidential Information to the minimum disclosure required by such process, law or exchange.

-The Employee acknowledges that all documents and other property including or reflecting Confidential Information furnished to the Employee by the Company or any Company Affiliate or otherwise acquired or developed by the Company or any Company Affiliate or acquired, developed or known by the Employee by reason of the performance of his/her duties for, or his/her association with, the Company or any Company Affiliate shall at all times be the property of the Company.
-The Employee shall take all reasonable steps to safeguard Confidential Information and protect it against disclosure, misuse, loss or theft.
+Contractor acknowledges that all documents and other property including or reflecting Confidential Information furnished to Contractor by the Company or any Company affiliate or otherwise acquired or developed by the Company or any Company affiliate or acquired, developed or known by Contractor by reason of the performance of his duties for, or his association with, the Company or any Company affiliate shall at all times be the property of the Company.
+Contractor shall take all reasonable steps to safeguard Confidential Information and protect it against disclosure, misuse, loss or theft.